Careers at CCNM

 The Canadian College of Naturopathic Medicine (CCNM), established in 1978, is Canada's premier, pan-Canadian academic institution for education and research in naturopathic medicine.
 CCNM has two campuses, one in Toronto and another in the Metro Vancouver area known as the Boucher Campus.
 Its graduates are eligible to write the licensing examinations for all regulated jurisdictions in Canada and the United States to become naturopathic doctors.

 CCNM welcomes individuals who have demonstrated commitment to upholding the values of equity, diversity, and inclusion and will partner with us in expanding our EDI capacity.
 We encourage applications from equity-deserving groups, including Indigenous Peoples, Black-identified persons, other racialized persons, persons with disabilities and those who identify as women and/or LGBTQ2SIA+.

-CCNM is committed to accommodating applicants with disabilities throughout the recruitment process.
+CCNM is committed to accommodating applicants with disabilities throughout the recruitment process in accordance with the Accessibility for Ontarians with Disabilities Act (AODA).
 Please advise the Human Resources department if you require accommodation at any stage of the recruitment process.
 This document can be made available in an alternate format upon request.

 Submit your resume with a covering letter to:

 Human Resources Department